MoonlightCapital/MoonlightBot-docs/start-up/setting-up-reaction-roles.md

 ## FAQ

-### How can I make the same emoji add/remove more than one role?

-{% hint style="warning" %}
-This is no longer necessary as version `2.17.0`, as you can set more than one role per reaction in the same group
-{% endhint %}

-Create multiple groups, map the same emoji to different roles, and apply them to the same message.
-Keep in mind that you may need to re-add some reactions that aren't in common for both roles as the autopurge on apply takes effect.

-Group settings are independent from each other, meaning someone can click a reaction and get both a temporary and a permanent role.

 ### How do I make reaction roles temporary?

 Use `/config arguments: reactionroles <group> duration <duration>` to add a timer that starts when the reaction is clicked.
 The duration is provided in, say, [the same way as](arguments.md#durations) you use the `temprole` command.

+### Can I make a single click of a reaction give out more than one role?

+Yes!
+However, group settings are common for each role in the group.
+Though you can apply multiple groups to the same message, which will allow you to:

+- Make some roles temporary, and other ones permanent
+- Make some roles only joinable, while removing other ones on click ...
+And much more, you can experiment which settings works best for you.

 ### How do I disable notifications that are sent to the user?

 #### If you are a server admin:

-Use `/config reactionroles <group> dmnotification false` to disable notifications for a group.
+Use `/config arguments:reactionroles <group> dmnotification false` to disable notifications for a group.

 {% hint style="warning" %}
 If a message has multiple groups, notifications will still be sent, providing at least one of the other groups has notifications enabled